Code-4-Community/c4c-dev-docs/docs/index.md

   - toc
 ---

-# C4C Documentation
+# Welcome!

 Welcome to Code4Community's documentation site!
-This site serves as the centre of all C4C knowledge, documenting our code as well as our organization knowledge.
+This site serves as the centre of all C4C knowledge, documenting our code as well as our organizational knowledge.

-If you're new around here, you'll want to start with the [Getting Started](./getting-started/index.md) section, which describes how to run and develop our applications on your local machine, in addition to some higher-level product development workflow guides.
+If you're new around here, you'll want to head to the [Getting Started](./getting-started/index.md) section, which describes how to run and develop our applications on your local machine, in addition to some higher-level product development workflow guides.

 Each project additionally has its own documentation page.
 This includes things like application architecture, API route specifications, and even more!